DragonSenses/flashcards-api/architectural-decision-record.md

-# Architectural Decision Record
+# Architectural Decision Log

-# flashcards-api

-A modular and well-documented RESTful backend for managing flashcard-based study sessions.
-Built with Java, Spring Boot, Swagger UI.
+This document captures key architectural decisions made during the development of the Flashcards API — a modular and well-documented RESTful backend for managing flashcard-based study sessions.
+Built with Java and Spring Boot, featuring OpenAPI documentation via Swagger UI.

+---

-## Development
+## Development Approach

-Model View Controller.
-This comprehensive document aims to guide the steps of development and ease onboarding.
+This project adheres to the Model-View-Controller (MVC) design pattern:
+- **Model**: DTOs and domain models representing flashcards, study sessions, and user interactions.
+- **View**: Exposed through Swagger UI, serving as an interactive documentation layer.
+- **Controller**: RESTful endpoints that orchestrate business logic, validation, and exception handling.

+This ADR aims to formalize architectural choices and facilitate onboarding for future contributors.

+## Context

+The application serves study session tracking with a need for modularity, maintainability, and clear API boundaries.
+The primary goal is to support scalable feature additions like spaced repetition algorithms or real-time collaboration.

+## Decision

+Use Spring Boot for rapid REST API scaffolding, along with:
+- Swagger/OpenAPI for API documentation
+- DTO-mapper-service layering to isolate concerns
+- Custom exception handling for robust error management

+## Consequences

+- Rapid onboarding due to clear layer separation
+- Easier monitoring and debugging via structured logs
+- Simplified testing pipelines with mocks at service/controller boundaries

 ### Application Structure